jojozhuang/jojozhuang.github.io/_posts/2016-09-20-serving-jsp-application-with-tomcat-in-docker.md

 ![MIME Type](/public/pics/2016-09-20/search.png)
 Kitematic will download (also known as pull the image) the tomcat image from the Docker Hub immediately.
 ![MIME Type](/public/pics/2016-09-20/download.png)
-Once it’s done, Kitematic will run a Docker Tomcat container for this image.
-A Tomcat web server is started up, allowing it to serve website data to your Mac.
+Once it’s done, Kitematic will run a Docker Tomcat container with this image.
+A Tomcat web server starts up, it is ready to serve website data to your Mac.
 ![MIME Type](/public/pics/2016-09-20/running.png)
 Click on the preview button to see the result in web browser.
 If you see the following web page, it means tomcat is working properly.
 ![MIME Type](/public/pics/2016-09-20/preview.png)